Grave of the Fireflies

 They dwelled in desolation,

-Untouched, sheltered, yet solitary.
+Untouched, sheltered, yet isolated.

 Destitution and starvation afflicted the youthful souls,